-[LOGO] SMITH & WESSON HOLDING CORPORATION NOTICE OF ANNUAL MEETING OF STOCKHOLDERS September 13, 2004
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

+September 13, 2004

-The Annual Meeting of Stockholders of Smith & Wesson Holding Corporation, a Nevada corporation, will be held at 9:00 a.m., on Monday,
+The Annual Meeting of Stockholders of Smith & Wesson Holding Corporation, a Nevada corporation, will be held at 9:00 a.m., on Monday, September 13, 2004, at the Camelback Inn, 5402 East Lincoln Drive, Scottsdale, Arizona, for the following purposes:

 - 1. To elect directors. - 2.
-To vote on the approval of our Amended and Restated Articles of Incorporation. - 3.
-To vote on the approval of our 2004 Incentive Compensation Plan. - 4.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent auditor of our company for the fiscal year ending April 30, 2005. - 5.
+To vote on the approval of our 2004 Incentive Compensation Plan. - 3.
+To vote on a proposal to authorize Serial Preferred Stock. - 4.
+To vote on a proposal to amend and restate our Articles of Incorporation. - 5.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent auditor of our company for the fiscal year ending April 30, 2005. - 6.
 To transact such other business as may properly come before the meeting or any adjournment of the meeting.